decentraland/adr/docs/ADR-44-signed-fetch.md

 #### Pros

-- Users will known each time an scene will interact in their name
+- Users will known each time a scene will interact in their name
 - No intermediate code is required

 #### Cons